Author, Psychiatrist, Coach, Brain Researcher, Musician, Provocateur/Poet

-Dr. Srini Pillay is Assistant Professor of Psychiatry (Part-Time) at Harvard Medical School.
+Dr. Srini Pillay is a world-renowned keynote speaker, lecturer, author, consultant and Harvard trained psychiatrist.
 He is known for combining “head and heart” (figuratively and literally) in an approach to personal development and goal mastery that blends science, spirituality, and horns-grabbing joie de vivre to combat the stresses faced by ambitious and high-achieving people in academia, business, and life.

 After graduating at the top of his class from medical school in South Africa, he received a Medical Research Council Scholarship to study the neurochemistry of panic.
 Thereafter, he completed his residency in psychiatry at McLean Hospital—Harvard’s largest freestanding psychiatric hospital—with the most accolades ever given to a single resident.
 Srini also completed fellowships in Psychopharmacology, Structural Brain Imaging and Functional Brain Imaging.

-He was Director of the Outpatient Anxiety Disorders Program at McLean Hospital and was Director of the Panic Disorders Research Program in the Brain Imaging Center.
+He formerly served as Assistant Professor of Psychiatry (Part-Time) at Harvard Medical School and was Director of the Outpatient Anxiety Disorders Program at McLean Hospital and was Director of the Panic Disorders Research Program in the Brain Imaging Center.
 There, he spent 17 years studying functional brain imaging.
 During this time, he maintained an active clinical practice, which he continues today.

 Currently, Srini is a member of the by-invitation-only “Group for Advancement of Psychiatry”, an American professional organization of psychiatrists dedicated to shaping psychiatric thinking, public programs and clinical practice in mental health.
 The founding group was seeking a way in which American psychiatry could give more forceful leadership, both medically and socially, and as a member of the “Disasters and the World Committee”, Srini’s contributions include but are not limited to two chapters in a book called “Disaster Psychiatry”.